-Our backlog of unshipped customer orders was approximately \$5.9 million and \$7.2 million as of December 31, 2020 and 2019, respectively.
-Changes in the backlog are attributed primarily to the timing and fulfillment of orders.
+Our backlog of unshipped customer orders was approximately \$13.1 million and \$5.9 million as of December 31, 2021 and 2020, respectively.
+Changes in the backlog are attributed primarily to the timing of orders and their fulfillment, which can be impacted by factors related to our supply chain.